 The eSIM and iSIM, linked with an instant activation service, are lifesavers.

-eSIM technology service providers can simplify IoT device activation while saving costs and time and provide immediate access to new services for the satisfaction of customers.
+eSIM technology service providers can simplify IoT device activation while saving costs and time and providing immediate access to new services to satisfy customers.

 Simplified manufacturing processes and logistics: With eSIMs and iSIMs, any device deployed by a service provider can link to any Mobile Network Operator, regardless of the product type.